Leon F. Bennett, Esq.

 If you are attempting to form or terminate a Domestic Partnership, we will provide decades of knowledge on all current state and federal laws which govern your Domestic Partnership.

-A new law recently signed by California Gov. Gavin Newsom has extended the benefits of Domestic Partnership to straight couples.
+A new law recently signed by California Gov. Gavin Newsom has extended the benefits of Domestic Partnership to straight couples under the age of 62 years old.
 Contact Leon F. Bennett for the latest on your married and unmarried rights.